yukichigai/yyc2swp/README.md

 -t (OPTIONAL; automatically sets fps to 29.97): NTSC timebase: d (dropframe) or n (non-dropframe) (DEFAULT: n)

-NOTE: outfile argument is optional (name.scc/g608 -> name.ass).
+NOTE: outfile argument is optional, and will default to the same name as the input file with a different extension (name.scc/g608 -> name.ass).
 Format is controlled by outfile suffix: .vtt WebVTT, .smi SAMI, .ssa Sub-Station Alpha, .ass Advanced Sub-Station (default), or .ccd SCC Disassembly (SCC input only).

 # Credits
 This script is modified from CCASDI by McPoodle.
 Almost all of the caption parsing and SCC <-> CCD conversion logic is their work.